How to Create Caching Database Clusters

 The Choose a cluster configuration section of the Create a database page displaying the node size, standby nodes, and monthly cost

-If you select any node plan besides the smallest (1 vCPU / 1 GiB RAM / 10 GiB SSD), you can also add up to one standby node to your cluster.
+If you select any node plan besides the smallest (1 vCPU / 1 GiB RAM / 10 GiB SSD), you can also add one or two standby nodes to your cluster.
 Standby nodes ensure that your data stays available by giving your cluster high availability and failover.

-Redis has memory overhead requirements, so the amount of available, usable memory in Redis nodes is less than their total amount of memory.
-For a chart of usable memory per plan, see Redis memory usage.
+Caching has memory overhead requirements, so the amount of available, usable memory in Caching nodes is less than their total amount of memory.
+For a chart of usable memory per plan, see Caching memory usage.

 You can increase the number or size of database nodes at any time.
-However, because of data integrity risks, you cannot downsize nodes.
+However, you cannot downsize nodes to have less storage than the current storage the cluster is currently using.

 Note

-On Redis, each CPU in your cluster can handle up to 200 new connections per second.
-Any additional connection attempts within the second will fail and users must try again.
+On Caching, each CPU in your cluster can handle up to 200 new connections per second.
+Any additional connection attempts within the second fail and users must try again.

 To work around this limitation, we recommend using connection pooling, which caches database connections and improves performance.
-DigitalOcean Redis clusters do not support connection pooling natively; however, most clients used to connect to Redis do.
+DigitalOcean Caching clusters do not support connection pooling natively; however, most clients used to connect to Caching do.
 Alternatively, you can resize your database clusters to add more CPUs.

 Finalize and Create